nakabonne/sxds/README.md

 - [x] Make detailed documentation on resource json
 - [ ] Make sxdsctl that is cli tool for put resources
+- [ ] Update to be available synchronous (long) polling via REST endpoints
 - [ ] Automatic generation of resources json
 - [ ] More test...